What to Consider When Visiting a College Town

 In these cases, access to affordable, high-quality housing is crucial.
 Housing costs often rise with proximity to a university — Spielmann says apartments close to his campus tend to be scarcer and more expensive.
 In his final year at Loyola Marymount, he lives a 30-minute walk from campus.

 For this reason, Moore says many students wind up in the suburbs further away from where they take classes.
 Here, public transportation can make all the difference — commuter students in Boulder and the surrounding area benefit from a strong bus system connecting them to campus.
+Many universities, like Naropa, offer students resources for securing off-campus housing.
+When deciding on a school to attend, you may want to look into whether or not it’s typical for students to live off-campus at a given university.
+Talking to current students and researching your prospective school’s off-campus housing resources can help you gain insight on the quality of nearby housing.

 Potential students should also consider opportunities for getting involved in the local community or, as Moore says, breaking out of the “campus bubble.”